Curved Concrete Stair Design & Support Considerations

-The layout and positioning of a stair has significant impacts on the design of a dwelling.
-To enable us to provide an accurate and well detailed quotation, clients will need to employ an Architect to produce drawings showing the layout of the stairs within the development.
+The layout and positioning of your curved concrete stair have significant impacts on the design of a dwelling.
+To enable us to provide an accurate and well-detailed quotation, clients will need to employ an Architect to produce drawings showing the layout of the stairs within the development.
 These drawings must also comply with the requirements of the Building Regulations Approved Document K and BS 5395-2 1984 Helical and Spiral Stairs.

-Our in-house design team will produce initial sketches included with our quotation, detailing the layout of the precast units with indications as to how they will need to be supported during installation.
-Upon confirmation of order, detailed CAD drawings will be produced with extensive information detailing the staircase design.
+Our in-house design team will produce initial sketches included with our quotation, detailing the layout of the precast units with support details they will need during installation.
+Upon confirmation of the order, we will produce detailed CAD drawings with extensive information detailing the staircase design.
 The design of the supporting structure is the responsibility of the Client’s Structural Engineer.

 Kallisto Bespoke Concrete Staircase Design Examples

 How To Support Precast Concrete Storey-Height Curved, Helical or Dog-Leg/Winder Staircase Flights & Bespoke Concrete Landings

 A range of supporting variations are available when considering a curved, helical or winding precast concrete stair.
 Although the design of the supporting structure is the responsibility of your Structural Engineer, we are able to provide accurate and professional advice and information on the effective methods of supporting your staircase.
 As the Centre of Gravity of a curved flight is outside the line joining the centres of support, the flight will pivot about this axis as detailed in the illustrations provided.